DonDebonair/autoplaylistpoetry/README.md

 This little (web)app automatically generates [Spotify](https://www.spotify.com) playlists based on a search query entered by the user. _Auto Playlist Poetry_ is a proof-of-concept that's inspired by [**Playlist Poetry**](http://playlistpoetry.com/), which in turn was based on [this Tumbler blog](http://spotifypoetry.tumblr.com/).
 The idea is that the user can provide a message and the application will use the Spotify Metadata API to find songs whose titles together make up the provided message.

 Aside from the Flask app, there's also a simple commandline utility that does the same thing.

+You can find AutoPlaylistPoetry [running online here](http://autoplaylistpoetry.com/).

 ## Disclaimer

 A few caveats (ok, excuses really :) ) before trying out this app, and looking through the code:

 * No Test-coverage whatsoever.
 You read that right.
 I know, it's a shame.
 I would have loved to provide tests for everything, but so far the time spent on this project was limited, and I consider this a proof-of-concept.
 Do know, that I am well aware of best practices in Software Engineering and that I normally go out of my way to provide decent test-coverage for the code I write.
 Tests are at the top of my TODO list for this project.
+* The way playlists get generated is somewhat involved I haven't smoothed out the algorithm completely yet.
+This means that it will sometimes get caught in some kind of loop, making the web app hang.
+Shouldn't occur too often though.
+Solutions and better ideas are welcome!
 * External dependencies may make these applications fail sometimes.
-[The Spotify Metadata API](https://developer.spotify.com/technologies/web-api/) seems somewhat fickle, and will sometimes return either a undocumented HTTP 502 or 504 error.
-The odd thing is, that is seems to be related to the queries I feed it.
-Some queries always return a result, some queries often trigger a 502 or 504.
+[The Spotify Metadata API](https://developer.spotify.com/technologies/metadata-api/) was somewhat fickle, and would sometimes return either a undocumented HTTP 502 or 504 error.
+I haven't seen any odd behaviour since moving to the new [Web API](https://developer.spotify.com/web-api/) though.
-* Python is relatively new to me: In my current job I mainly develop in Java.
+* Python is relatively new to me: In my current job I mainly develop in Scala & Java.
 I've done some Python programming as a hobby for some time now, and I really love the language!
 But I'm sure many of my solutions are "un-pythonic".
 I especially was unsure about how to organize my code, coming from an environment where everything is a class, and almost every class has it's own file.
 So I don't really know which code to put in what module/package/class/etc. Any ideas, contributions, PRs are welcome!

 ## Installation/usage instructions